open-voice-interoperability/website/site/content/post/can-you-see-the-future.md

 From this work will emerge proposals for standardization.
 From this work will emerge the future of voice assistant systems and conversational agents.
 Won't you help us?

-If you are interested in learning more about the internal work of the OVN, we encourage you to subscribe to our Technical Newsletter.
+If you are interested in learning more about the internal work of the Open Voice Network, we encourage you to subscribe to our Technical Newsletter.
 Send us a private message via [social media](https://www.facebook.com/openvoicenetwork) or fill out our [contact form](https://openvoicenetwork.org/contact/) to indicate your interest.